EunsangJeon/gRPC-first/README.md

 - Server Streaming: clinent requests then server gives all the messages (HTTP/2)
 - Client Streaming: clinent opens pipe and gives messages and server reponses (HTTP/2)
 - Bidirectional Streaming: pipe is opened and work like que and consumer (HTTP/2)

+## Intellij

+- psvm

+## About setting

+- gradle > Tasks > other > generateProto on src/main/proto/dummy/dummy.proto
+- preferences > editor > mouse > you can set ctrl + wheel to manage size of fonts
+- You can install gradle packages on Gradle tab on the right side